Info for survivors

 • Provide support, lend advice and help students and faculty find the right resources to address the issue;

-• Work with a student to develop a plan to help them feel safe;
+• Explore options with you and develop a plan to help you feel safe;

-• Connect a student with both on- and off-campus resources based on their needed;
+• Connect you with both on- and off-campus resources with which we work closely;

-• Support a student through the reporting process, if they are interested in filing a report with the Office of Student Conduct and/or the Criminal Justice System;
+• If you are interested, support you through the reporting process with the Office of Student Conduct and/or the Criminal Justice System;

-• Accompany students to meetings with on and off campus resources as needed;
+• Accompany you to meetings with on and off campus resources as needed;

-• Help obtaining a No Contact Order through Binghamton University and what to expect from that letter;
+• Help obtaining a No Contact Letter through Binghamton University, or an order of protection.

-• Case managers can NOT be an advisor in the Title IX grievance process but can help survivors find an advisor.
+• Case managers can NOT act as advisors in the 2020 Title IX grievance process but can help survivors find advisors.

 What to Expect When Working with the CARE Team

-Step 1: A student either discloses to a faculty or staff member at the University, or speaks to a reporting body such as Student Conduct, UPD, or a Title IX coordinator.
+Step 1: A student discloses to a faculty or staff member at the University, or speaks to a private resource such as Student Conduct, UPD, or Title IX.

 Step 2: When a private resource reports and the CARE Team is informed, initial outreach is sent.